Be part of ALS research

 Learn about ALS clinical trials in Quebec

-To make a free request to the Personalized Support Service, or to learn more about this pilot project, please contact the Clinical Trials Quebec team:
+To make a free request to the Personalized Support Service, visit the Clinical Trials Quebec website or contact a member of their team:

 Canadian Neuromuscular Disease Registry (CNDR)